 The School of Computer Science undertakes world-class research which feeds directly into undergraduate teaching with an exciting range of optional modules and research-related project work.
 Teaching staff at the Malaysia Campus consists of both local and international academics.
 Their interests cover all aspects of computer science, and they are all actively engaged with undergraduate teaching.
 Our degrees in computer science and software engineering produce highly employable graduates and provide the basis for rewarding and lucrative careers.

 It is hard to think of an area of human endeavour in which

 computers don’t now play an integral role.
 They are in our phones, our cars, our televisions.
 They help doctors to monitor our health, artists to create visual images and special effects in movies, and are a standard tool for musicians.
 Computing professionals are the architects of this new information age.
 They look at engineering issues to build tools that help us create large-scale software systems.
 Computer scientists also consider philosophical issues about what can or can’t be computed, and ask profound questions about the fundamental nature of the ‘computation’ process.

-At The Univeristy of Nottingham Malaysia Campus we offer the following undergraduate degree programmes within computer science.
+At the Univeristy of Nottingham Malaysia we offer the following undergraduate degree programmes within computer science.